ZRaup/Zachary-Raup/TOI4153_port.md

 - Parameter Posterior Distributions: Histograms were employed to display the posterior distributions of each free parameter in the MCMC algorithm (such as planet radius, impact parameter, and time of mid-transit).
 These distributions offer insights into the uncertainties and likelihoods associated with each parameter estimation.

-- Corner Plot: A corner plot was used to visualize the correlations and parameter space relationships between different model parameters.
-This type of plot aids in understanding how changes in one parameter affect others, offering a comprehensive view of the model's complexity.

 These visualizations play a crucial role in assessing the quality of the model fit and effectively communicating the findings of the study.
 They provide both quantitative insights into parameter uncertainties and qualitative validation against observational data from the CR Chambliss Astronomical Observatory.